 Dr. Bogdan Tataru-Cazaban holds a PhD in Philosophy (History of Ancient and Medieval Thought) and a MAs in Orthodox Theology, both granted by the University of Bucharest.
 He is senior researcher at the Institute for the History of Religions (Romanian Academy).
 His main research interests cover comparative history of angelology, patristic and Byzantine intellectual history, the relations between monotheist religions.
 His recent publications include: Corpul îngerilor.
 Fragmente dintr-o istorie a ierarhiilor cerești (Humanitas, 2017) and „Les anges des nations dans le christianisme des premiers siècles.
 Continuité et métamorphoses” (première partie), in collaboration with Miruna Tătaru-Cazaban, in Archaeus.
 Etudes d’Histoire des Religions / Studies in the History of Religions, XIX-XX (2015-2016): Twenty Years of History of Religions in Bucarest, 1996-2016, ed.
 Eugen Ciurtin, București, 2016, pp. 49-85.
 He translated into Romanian Saint Augustine (Humanitas, 2004; Editura Institutului Biblic şi de Misiune Ortodoxă, 2010), Boethius (Polirom, 2003), Hugo of Saint-Victor (Univers Enciclopedic, 2005), E. Lévinas (Humanitas, 2006), Nicholas of Cusa (Humanitas, 2008), R. Klibansky, E. Panofsky and F. Saxl (Polirom, 2002).

 Drd.
-Mihai Faur is PhD student at the Faculty of Orthodox Theology (University of Bucharest), where he researches a thesis on the Byzantine emperor Nikephoros II Phokas (963-969).
+Mihai Faur is PhD candidate at the Faculty of Orthodox Theology (University of Bucharest), where he researches a thesis on the Byzantine emperor Nikephoros II Phokas (963-969).
 He holds both a BA (2013) and an MA (2015) in Theology granted also by the Faculty of Orthodox Theology.
 Mr. Faur’s research interests are anchored in the field of historical theology, in general, and of the fields of history and spirituality of the Byzantine Empire and of the Eastern Christian Studies during the medieval and early modern times, in particular.

 Drd.
-Octavian-Adrian Negoiță is PhD student at the Faculty of Orthodox Theology (University of Bucharest) where he researches a thesis on The Anti-Islamic Discourse as Reflected in the Early Modern Greek Apologetical and Polemical Literature against Islam (16th – 18th Centuries).
+Octavian-Adrian Negoiță is PhD candidate at the Faculty of Orthodox Theology (University of Bucharest) where he researches a thesis on The Anti-Islamic Discourse as Reflected in the Early Modern Greek Apologetical and Polemical Literature against Islam (16th – 18th Centuries).
 Mr. Negoiță holds a BA in Orthodox Theology (2013) and another one in Classical Philology (2015), both granted by the University of Bucharest.
 He also holds two MAs; the first one in Medieval Studies (2015), granted by the University of Bucharest, and the second one in Comparative History (2017), granted by Central European University (Budapest).
 During his studies he attended several conferences in Oxford, Budapest, Birmingham and Ioannina.
 He was awarded research and travel grants by The Classical Association (London), University of Birmingham, Dumbarton Oaks (Washington DC), Oxford University, and Center for Eastern Mediterranean Studies (CEU, Budapest).
 Mr. Negoita conducted two research projects as principal investigator: The Anti-Islamic Discourse as Reflected in the Greek Apologetical and Polemical Treatises against Islam (XVIth-XVIIIth Centuries) and The Status of the Orthodox Greek Communities of the Ottoman Empire during the Age of Confessionalization (XVIth-XVIIth Centuries), both projects financed by UEFISCDI.
 His research interests include the fields of Christian-Muslim Relations, Byzantine/post-Byzantine-Ottoman Studies, Christian-Muslim-Jewish polemical literature, and Eastern Christian Studies during the medieval and early modern times in the Mediterranean.

 PROJECT RELATED ACTIVITIES: